Psychotherapist Resume Examples

 - •Begin with your most recent or current position and work backward chronologically.

-- •Include the job title, organization name, location, and dates of employment.
+- •Include the job title, organization name plus location (and dates of employment).

 - •Use bullet points to outline key responsibilities and achievements.

-- •Focus on relevance, highlighting experiences most pertinent to psychotherapy.
+- •Focus on relevance; this surfaces experiences most pertinent to psychotherapy.

 - •Keep entries concise and to the point, ideally 3-5 bullet points per position.